kaslr/empty_read-poison_null_byte/README.md

 The code snippet below checks if the chunk weʼre trying to free has already been freed by examining the prev_in_use bit of the next chunk.
 If that bit has been cleared, it indicates that weʼve freed this chunk before, resulting in a double free.
 The next check ensures that the size of the next chunk is not less than the size of a chunk header, which is 16 bytes on 32-bit systems.
 Therefore, the payload at the soon-to-be orphaned memory region, with the first 4 bytes being the prev_size field and the next 4 bytes being its size plus flags, has the value 0x11 in hexadecimal, which passes both checks.

 To trigger the overflow and cause consolidation, we start by freeing the 7 rogue chunks we created.
 This action populates the 512-byte bin for the tcache, ensuring that subsequent frees will go to the unsorted bin.
 Next, we free chunk A, adding it to the unsorted bin.
 We then trigger the overflow by writing the maximum number of bytes minus 4, leaving space for 4 bytes.
 What we place at this memory region is crucial for the consolidation process.
 As you know, this region holds the prev_size field of chunk C. We set its value to 1024 bytes.
 Why?
-Let's examine the code snippet.
+Letʼs examine the code snippet.

 ```c
 /* Consolidate backward.  */